Heterogeneity-robust granular instruments: Simple illustration

 \subsection{RGIV illustration: Environment as GMM moment conditions}

-This subsection outlines the setup, properties, and estimation of the estimator proposed in this paper, robust granular instrumental variables (RGIV).
-RGIV can be characterized as a set of moment conditions governing the covariance of idiosyncratic shocks.
-The estimator's identifying variation comes from the country-level idiosyncratic shocks.
+This subsection introduces the estimator proposed in this paper, robust granular instrumental variables (RGIV).
+RGIV exploits the uncorrelatedness of idiosyncratic shocks through the generalized method of moments.
+The estimator's identifying variation comes from individual country-level idiosyncratic shocks.